Sequoia leads $5M pre-seed in Egypt’s 1-month-old digital bank Telda – TechCrunch

 GFC partner Roel Janssen referring to the budding ecosystem in his statement, said: “We are highly impressed by Sabbah and Sholqamy and love their vision for building the region’s leading digital banking app, and we are proud to be part of their journey.
 It is GFC’s first investment in Egypt, and we see that Egypt has the potential to become an important hub in the global tech ecosystem.”

-Class 5 global managing partner Youcef Oudjane said, “Money has become a medium of self-expression — a form of identity — not solely a store of value.
+Class 5 global managing partner Youcef Oudjidane said, “Money has become a medium of self-expression — a form of identity — not solely a store of value.
 Telda has done a remarkable job of embedding their culture and values in the product, in both functionality and design.”

-Note: Update: An earlier part of this article stated that Sequoia had made a few Sub-Saharan African investments in startups like Healthlane and OPay.
-However, those investments were executed by Sequoia China (a subsidiary of Sequoia) and a Sequoia scout, respectively.